 “Like they understand what I’m saying.”

 “Precisely my point,” Chris admonished as she lightly tapped his nose with the wet end of the spoon.
-“One of these days one of these little sponges here will hear you say something like that and start blurting their new word out to everyone they come across.
+“One of these days these little sponges will start blurting out their new word to everyone they come across.
 What then?”

 “Well,” he replied as he struggled to hold back the grin tugging at the corners of his mouth, “I guess I’ll just have to do like Dad used to do whenever I did something that pissed him off.”